damiancipolat/node-bff/README.md

-# Node Backend for frontend
+# Node.js Backend for frontend
 A microservices example created with node.js using **express-http-proxy**.

 ### Install